Chapter 6: Structural Identification of Organic Compounds: IR and NMR Spectroscopy

 Compound 1:

-We can start with the simplest spectrum that have least signals:
+We can start with the simplest spectrum that has the least signals:

-• There are only two signals (both are singlet) in this spectrum, indicate that there are two sets of non-equivalent hydrogens.
+• There are only two signals (both are singlet) in this spectrum, indicating that there are two sets of non-equivalent hydrogens.

-• The integrations of the two signals are 3 and 1, means the ratio of the number of hydrogens in these two sets are 3:1.
-And since there are total 12 hydrogens, the actual number of hydrogens should be 9 and 3 in each group.
+• The integrations of the two signals are 3 and 1, which means the ratio of the number of hydrogens in these two sets is 3:1.
+And since there are a total of 12 hydrogens, the actual number of hydrogens should be 9 and 3 in each group.

 • 3 hydrogens imply a CH3 methyl group, and 9 hydrogens could be three CH3 groups.
 Also since all the 9 hydrogens are equivalent, that means the three CH3 groups are equivalent.
 The only way to have three equivalent CH3 groups is that there is a t-butyl group.